 This course provides a general overview of the field of marketing.
 Topics include marketing strategies, channels of distribution, marketing research, and consumer behavior.
-Summer semester only.
-Credits: 3

 BUS 298: Directed Studies

 This course offers independent study under faculty supervision.
 Emphasis is placed on subject relevancy and student interest and need.